KDE/homerun/fixes/README.md

 projects.

-Those copies are intended to be temporary and should be removed when fixes are upstreamed and available on all machines used to test Home Run.
+Those copies are intended to be temporary and should be removed when fixes are upstreamed and available on all machines used to test Homerun.
 If a fix cannot be upstreamed and there is no other workaround, the class should be forked and moved to the components/ dir.